 What Is a Restraining Order?

 Everyone has the right to feel safe and secure, but that is not always the case.
 Many Americans are victims of domestic abuse, harassment, stalking, and sexual assault.
 Georgia courts can issue restraining orders if you feel threatened by an offender and your life is at risk.

-The person taking a protective order is referred to as the protected person, while the one who the restraining order is against is the restrained person.
+The person taking a restraining or protective order is referred to as the protected person, while the one who the restraining order is against is the restrained person.

 The court order forces the abuser to: